 Go for a narrower aperture.
 Try f8 first, and then step your way down to f11, f16, and maybe even f22 if necessary.
 Make sure to review your photos as you go to see which works the best for you.

 It’s all dependant on what lens you use and how close you get to your subject.
 With my Nikon 60mm macro lens, I have to get a lot closer than a 100mm lens.
 Thus making me use f16 rather than an f11.

 Ask your subject to be still

 It’s not all fun and games.
 Although, you should keep it fun!
-Be sure to not make your model laugh or react to hard when you try making a photo.
+Be sure not to make your model laugh or react too hard when you try making a photo.
 The model has to be as still as possible.
 Give him or her a point to look at, so they can focus.